Introduction: How to Make a USB Laptop Keyboard Controller

 Press each key, one by one on the test keyboard as listed on the editor screen.
 The Teensy will send two pin numbers over USB that were connected when the key was pressed.
 The Teensy will then send a down arrow to position the cursor for the next key.
 If you make a mistake, just use your PC keyboard and mouse to erase the error and re-position the cursor.
 After pressing every key on the keyboard and confirming that pin numbers were given for all, save the finished file for analysis.
 At this point you've created a very thorough keyboard tester.

 The original key list on the left gives every key and the results are in columns for transfer to a spreadsheet.
 Marcel's key list on the right uses the PJRC key names to make it easier for his Python program to build the matrix.
 If a key is listed that is not on your keyboard, use your mouse or arrow keys on your PC to move the cursor to the next key.
 The Python program jumps over the unused keys so there's no need to edit them out manually.
+If you want to assign Media keys (a key event associated with the FN-key), push the media key (do not push the FN key).
+The letters "FN" are between the media keyname and the pin numbers to let the Python program know this belongs in the media matrix.

 Step 12: Determine Input and Output Pins